markomarkovic/simple-php-git-deploy/README.md

 # Deployer
-_Automatically deploy the code using php and git._
+_Automated code deployment using git and php._

 ## Requirements